Skip to content

 Autonomous Electric Vehicles and Traffic Systems

 Modelling and managing the next generation transport systems for Autonomous, Connected, Electric, and Shared (ACES) vehicles.
-A new mobility revolution is sweeping the globe.
-The introduction of disruptive ACES technologies is compelling us to reimagine how transport is delivered and promising a new era of safe, secure and enjoyable transport.
-In order to maximize the benefits presented by ACES, our research focuses on 1) simulation and evaluation of the potential impacts of ACES vehicles, 2) analysis of big and heterogeneous transport data for planning and forecasting purposes, and 3) real-time decision-making support for the next generation transportation systems.
+The introduction of ACES technologies is compelling us to reimagine how transport is delivered and promising a new era of safe, secure and enjoyable transport.
+To maximize the benefits of ACES, our research focuses on 1) simulation and evaluation of potential impacts of ACES vehicles, 2) analysis of transport data for planning and forecasting, and 3) real-time decision-making support for the next generation transportation systems.

 Human Factors and Performance